theuerc/Website/gitpod/docs/self-hosted/latest/local-preview.md

 <br/>

-Once the certificate is loaded, the URL to access the Gitpod instance would be `https://preview.gitpod-self-hosted.com` unless the `DOMAIN` environment is overridden in which case the same has to be used.
+Once the certificate is loaded and Gitpod is ready, the URL to access the Gitpod instance would be `https://preview.gitpod-self-hosted.com` unless the `DOMAIN` environment is overridden in which case the same has to be used.

 You should be greeted by the following screen: